gskielian/Tech-OnBoarding-Class/FW-Prog-Debug/BusPirate4p0/README.md

 # utilizing

-if all went well you should now see a prompt :firecracker:
+if all went well you should now see a prompt :fireworks:

 Type `?` in the prompt to see possibilities.